Searching for Fresh Images in Familiar Locales: Successes and Fiascos

 The shot had great potential, but the weather was stormy.
 Twenty minutes before sunset, the sun found a hole in the clouds and gave the oak brush a perceptible glow.
 Then the sun vanished into the murk and didn't return.
 As always, it seems, I could imagine something better than I actually got.
 I've already made plans to return to the same location next year.

 Of course, not every search for a fresh image works out quite as well as my Dark Canyon knoll shoot.
 Last September, as I was studying maps of the area near Owl Creek Pass, in the San Juans, I noticed a small lake I'd never visited.
-Coyote Lake, as it was called, was only about three miles from the road.
+Cowboy Lake, as it was called, was only about three miles from the road.
 I envisioned a great shot of yellow aspen and dramatic peaks reflected in clear blue water.
 On a beautiful fall day I packed up for a sunset shoot and headed in.

 A mile into the hike, the trail vanished completely.
 I recorded a waypoint with my GPS receiver so I could relocate the trail as I hiked back out in the dark, measured a compass course on the map, and pressed on through the trackless aspen grove.
 Soon I ran into another trail, which seemed to be heading in the right direction.
 Another mile, and I reached a trail junction.
-A sign pointed right toward the Coyote Lake Trail.
+A sign pointed right toward the Cowboy Lake Trail.
 Pulse quickening, I hurried on, keeping a close eye on my GPS receiver since the trail did not lead directly to the lake.
 At last the GPS unit told me the lake was just a hundred yards away up a steep embankment.
 Soon I crested the embankment, did a double-take, and stopped.

 I checked the publication date on my map.
 It hadn't been field-checked in nearly 50 years.
-Coyote Lake had long ago filled up with silt.
+Cowboy Lake had long ago filled up with silt.
 The sight was so absurd I simply had to laugh.
 Then I turned around and hiked back out, pausing along the way to shoot sunset at a little knoll alongside the trail.
 At least I'd never shot from that vantage point before.

 Want to know when new blog posts are released?
 Please join my mailing list!